Automotive Fleet

 Photo courtesy of NTEA

 Do you know how much truck weight matters?
-Performing a truck weight distribution analysis can prevent building trucks that are overloaded in normal use, causing problems for users and the equipment installer.
-Overloads can shorten the life of a vehicle and its components.
-Overloads can also prevent compliance with weight laws and federal safety standards.
+Let's consider a scenario where a truck is consistently overloaded in normal use.
+This can lead to various problems for both the users and the equipment installer.
+Overloads can significantly shorten the life of a vehicle and its components, not to mention the potential non-compliance with weight laws and federal safety standards.
+This is why performing a truck weight distribution analysis is crucial.

 What & Why of Truck Weight Distribution

 What is truck weight distribution, exactly?
-In simple terms, truck weight distribution is the amount of the total vehicle weight imposed on the:
+In simple terms, truck weight distribution is the amount of the total vehicle weight imposed on the following:

 • Ground at an axle